Compare & Book Online with Chamonix.net

 The Tour of Mont Blanc Map

-The TMB has a variety of accommodations along its way (hotels and mountain huts with possibility for vehicle support) that allow you to really enjoy the scenery, take lots of photos and walk each day with just a light pack.
+The TMB has a variety of accommodation facilities along the route (hotels and mountain huts with possibility for vehicle support) that allow you to really enjoy the scenery, take lots of photos and walk each day with just a light pack.

 Alternatively, the TMB can be done completely self-sufficiently: you carry all your own food and camping gear.
 This gives you a better sense of freedom and the ability to go where you please whenever you want.